praetorg/pycli-music-player/README.md

 Where `filename` is the path to the music file or directory (default is ~/Music) and `function` is a function to pass through to the loop to be executed every song change(including immediately).

-Two exceptions must be handled for:
+Three exceptions must be handled for:

     FileNotFound
     PlayerNotFound
+    ProberNotFound

-Where PlayerNotFound is the inability to find either FFmpeg or avconv
+Where PlayerNotFound is the inability to find either FFplay or avplay, and ProberNotFound is the inability to find either FFprobe or avprobe.